jolivain/trusted-firmware-a/docs/getting_started/user-guide.rst

 The following steps should be followed to build FIP and (optionally) FWU_FIP images with support for these features:

 #.
-Fulfill the dependencies of the ``mbedtls`` cryptographic and image parser
+TF-A contains source files imported from the ``mbedtls`` 2.16.0 for the
-   modules by checking out a recent version of the `mbed TLS Repository`_.
-It is important to use a version that is compatible with TF-A and fixes any known security vulnerabilities.
+   cryptographic and image parser modules.
 See `mbed TLS Security Center`_ for more information.
-The latest version of TF-A is tested with tag ``mbedtls-2.16.0``.

    The ``drivers/auth/mbedtls/mbedtls_*.mk`` files contain the list of mbed TLS source files the modules depend upon.